Join the CareCo email list

 In the bathroom, try an anti-slip mat in the bath or shower, make sure the room light is bright, and check that any belts on dressing gowns are tucked into pockets before walking.

-It’s a good idea to use free resources like Worksheet: Home Safety Checklist (nih.gov) or contact your local community leisure facility for Falls Prevention Exercise groups to work on your overall health.
+It’s a good idea to use carry out a home safety checklist to make sure your home is as safe as possible, and also to contact your local community leisure facility for Falls Prevention Exercise groups to work on your overall health.

 For more information on bathroom equipment options read my Recommended Bathroom Aids or ask your local OT for a home visit for truly personalised recommendations.